Sarcoidosis - Condition and Symptoms

 Your Sarcoidosis Disability Claim

 The extreme fatigue and chronic pain involved in living with an incurable disabling condition like Sarcoidosis can make it impossible to work and even more challenging to apply for SSDI or SSI benefits.
-Fortunately, there is expert help available from disability lawyers and advocates specializing in Social Security law.
+Fortunately, there is help available from disability lawyers and advocates specializing in Social Security law.
 Before filing for Social Security Disability assistance, meet with a disability attorney who can answer any questions you may have.
 They will ensure that you have the correct and complete medical documentation to support your disability claim, as well as potentially referring your case to additional specialists that can strengthen your application for benefits.
 The help and guidance of a qualified Social Security Disability lawyer or advocate can prove invaluable in every step of the disability process from the initial application to appeal.